Ghana Armed Forces: Military hospitals

 The GAF has two hospitals, the 37 Military Hospital in Accra and the Kumasi Military Hospital in the north.
 The 37 Military Hospital has recently undergone expansion and its facilities include a twenty-four-hour Emergency Department (ED).

 The GAF main military hospital has been organized into departments and divisions, which created structure within the establishment.
 The Divisions and Departments (the units) are developed and joined according to medical, paramedical and administrative lines and each of these units has its own departmental head.
 The GAF military hospital is staffed by GAF military personnel and also houses a medical education training facility.
 37 Military Hospital is also accredited for post-graduate medical education teaching.
 Vyacheslav Lebedev, Chairman of the Supreme Court of Russia, expressed gratitude following his emergency treatment at the hospital.

 Cadets and schools

 The Ghana Army operates a Cadet Corps for GAF Cadets whom go on to Military Education and Training and Recruit Training graduation from the GAF Military Academy for Army Recruit and Seaman Recruit prior to enlistment into the Army, Navy or Air Force.

 Training institutions include the Ghana Military Academy and the Ghana Army-sponsored Cadet Corps.
 Also located in Accra is the internationally funded Kofi Annan International Peacekeeping Training Centre, which is not part of the Armed Forces but provides a wide-ranging of peace operations training, including to GAF personnel.

+Ghana Armed Forces Command and Staff College

+The Ghana Armed Forces Command and Staff College (GAFCSC) dates back to 1963.
+It was to provide training for Ghana Armed Forces (GAF) officers and affiliated officers from Africa, focusing on command and staff duties.
+Throughout its history, it has hosted and educated individuals from neighboring African states.
+It focuses on military and defense courses, culminating in the issuance of the Pass Staff College (PSC) certificate.

+The range of programs expanded, driven by the demands of the global environment.
+The Ghana Armed Forces have been engaged in peacekeeping operations since 1960.
+This meant broadening the array of courses provided by GAFCSC.
+Consequently, the college aimed to establish partnerships with the University of Ghana and GIMPA to offer diverse peacekeeping and other courses.
+With the attainment of Institutional Accreditation, the college is now prepared to conduct its own courses, while still maintaining its collaborative association with the University of Ghana and GIMPA.